-However, just because a property isn’t accurately registered doesn’t mean that it can’t be updated.
+However, just because a property isn’t accurately registered doesn’t mean that the paperwork can’t be updated.
 It depends on when the work was done and whether it conformed to building regulations at the time.

-The golden rule is that you should always insist that the seller update the registry information before you buy a Las Palmas penthouse.
+The golden rule: Always insist that the seller update the registry information before you buy a Las Palmas penthouse.

 If some or all of the modifications can’t be registered, it isn’t necessarily a problem, especially if you are a cash buyer.
 However, if you buy with a mortgage the banks will only lend on the legally registered area of the property.